joshua-chvirko/joshua-chvirko/README.md

 ## Hi there 👋
 🔭 I'm currently working on building a portfolio of web scraping projects using Python, BeautifulSoup, and Pandas.
 I aim to analyze interesting datasets and extract insights from real-world data sources.
 I'm passionate about solving problems with code and continuously expanding my technical skill set.
-Check out my most recent project featuring the visualization of an online database utilizing regression models.
+My most recent project features the visualization of an online database utilizing regression models.
 <!--
 **joshua-chvirko/joshua-chvirko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.